Build a Better Digital Home: The Website Usability Checklist

 Accessible design is the foundation of every successful website.
 By making your website usable by everyone, you broaden your audience and cement your commitment to providing a truly inclusive experience.

-• Reasonable Loading Time: Fast page loading is critical for retaining visitors and improving search engine rankings.
-Users are more likely to abandon a site that takes too long to load.
+• Reasonable Loading Time: Fast page loading is critical for retaining customers and improving search engine rankings.
+Customers are more likely to abandon a site that takes too long to load.

-• Legible Text: The contrast between text and background should be high enough to make reading comfortable for all users, including those with visual impairments.
+• Legible Text: The contrast between text and background should be high enough to make reading comfortable for all customers, including those with visual impairments.

 • Scalable Typography: Font size and spacing should be easy to adjust and read, preventing eye strain and enhancing readability on various devices.

-• Avoid Clutter and Distractions: Use of animations, pop-ups, and other add-ons should be minimal and non-disruptive to avoid overwhelming the user.
+• Avoid Clutter and Distractions: Use of animations, pop-ups, and other add-ons should be minimal and non-disruptive to avoid overwhelming the customer.

-• Informative Image Tags: All images should have descriptive "alt tags" to provide context for visually impaired users and improve search engine optimisation.
+• Informative Image Tags: All images should have descriptive "alt tags" to provide context for visually impaired customers and improve search engine optimisation.

 3. Create Intuitive Navigation

-Don't let your users get lost.
-An intuitive navigation system is your website's road map, guiding visitors effortlessly to what they need and turning frustration into fluid discovery.
+Don't let your customers get lost.
+An intuitive navigation system is your website's road map, guiding customers effortlessly to what they need and turning frustration into fluid discovery.

 • Clearly Identifiable Navigation: The main menu should be easy to spot and understand, often located in a header or sidebar.

-• Simple and Clear Labels: Use plain and straightforward language for menu items (e.g. "Services" "About Us" "Contact") so users know exactly where they're going.
+• Simple and Clear Labels: Use plain and straightforward language for menu items (e.g. "Services", "About Us", "Contact") so customers know exactly where they're going.

 • Logical Link Placement: The number of links and buttons on a page should be reasonable to prevent choice paralysis.

-• Easy Access to Homepage: The company logo should always link back to the homepage, providing a reliable way for users to restart their journey if they get lost.
+• Easy Access to Homepage: The company logo should always link back to the homepage, providing a reliable way for customers to restart their journey if they get lost.

-• Consistent Link Behavior: Links should be consistent in their appearance and function, so users can easily identify clickable elements.
+• Consistent Link Behavior: Links should be consistent in their appearance and function, so customers can easily identify clickable elements.

 4. Present Content Effectively

-• Descriptive Headings: Use major headings to clearly introduce sections and guide the user through the content.
+• Descriptive Headings: Use major headings to clearly introduce sections and guide the customer through the content.

-• Primary Information First: Place the most crucial information "above the fold" (the visible part of the page before a user has to scroll) to capture attention immediately.
+• Primary Information First: Place the most crucial information "above the fold" (the visible part of the page before a customer has to scroll) to capture attention immediately.

 • Concise and Explanatory Copy: The main text should be easy to read, to the point, and free of jargon.

-• Unobtrusive Ads and Pop-ups: Avoid aggressive advertising and pop-ups that interrupt the user experience.
+• Unobtrusive Ads and Pop-ups: Avoid aggressive advertising and pop-ups that interrupt the customer experience.
 If used, they should be subtle and easy to close.

 • Judicious Use of Emphasis: Bold, italics, and other emphasis should be used sparingly to highlight key points, not to clutter the page.